 I bring this critical commitment to care-work to my teaching and also (importantly but imperfectly) beyond the university, aiming for my academic work to sustain and be sustained by the work I do outside the classroom and archive.

-Please feel free to reach out to me through any of the avenues below about any shared interests, questions about graduate school, collaborative work or organizing, or writing, conference, or teaching engagements.
+Please feel free to reach out to me through any of the avenues below about any shared interests, questions about applying to or being in graduate school, collaborative work or organizing, or writing, conference, or teaching engagements.